Date: 27 June 2015. Take Small Bites

 sequential steps.
 I did it, and you can too.

-Rosemari said: "It seems that
+Rosemari asked: "It seems that

 is all I think of, now comes the big part what do I keep and what do